2-Port Impedance Measurement - Joint Application Note with Picotest

 The Picotest P2102A 2-port PDN transmission line probe is a browser probe that achieves a very low inductance at the tip to mitigate space constraints on a dense PCB, while eliminating the need to solder COAX, add additional coaxial connectors, or other test points necessary for impedance measurements.
 It is especially useful when there are dozens of rails to assess and there isn’t time, or PCB iterations available to provide test point implementations for each.
 Repeated measurements are simplified because connection to the power rail is by simply touching the tip to an existing output capacitor pad.
 This browser probe comes with four (4) probe tips to allow measurement across a variety of SMD packages on a PCB including 1206, 0805, 0603, and 0402.
 The P2102A probe tips are available with 1X, 2X, 5X, and 10X attenuations as well as AC coupled.
 This allows flexibility for users to measure across a wide range of voltages.
 For instance, the 2X probe can measure 6Vrms without DC blocks.
 The tradeoff is the probe attenuation increases the impedance floor.
 In short, this 2-port P2102A probe is best suited for VRM, power plane, and decoupling measurements.
 An added benefit is that you can use Picotest’s Non-Invasive Stability Measurement (NISM) software with Copper Mountain Technologies’ VNAs and software to assess the power supply’s stability at the same time as you assess the PDN [2].

 The goal of this document is to show design and test engineers the process of how to set up and use Copper Mountain Technologies (CMT) VNAs with the Picotest P2102A browser probe to accurately measure the impedance of any VRM or power rail efficiently and quickly.
-The set-up shown below uses the Compact S5085 VNA, however, the same steps would be valid for all full 2-port and 4-port CMT VNAs.
-The Compact S Series VNAs with a 9 kHz starting frequency from CMT are more suitable for this application.
+The set-up shown below uses the Compact S5085 VNA, which was discontinued and replaced by the Compact SC5090 VNA.
+The same steps would be valid for all full 2-port and 4-port CMT VNAs.
 This document will also show you how to use this browser probe as a quick GO/NO-GO tester.
 In this application note, two DUTs will be measured as detailed by the process shown in Figure 1.

 Fig. 1 – Impedance Measurement Process.